As the winter months approach, don’t overlook winter workplace hazards that could put you at risk.

 Hazardous road conditions are one of the biggest dangers that any worker will face.
 Black ice, snow, slush, and more can make the roads slick.
 Not only are these problems that you could face every time you have to drive, conditions can change in an instant.

-Whether you are on the road throughout the day as part of your job or you are commuting back and forth to work, you need to take care when driving.
 Pay attention to the weather forecast and give yourself extra time if you know that the conditions are poor.
 Watch your speed and be cautious, anticipating icy spots that you may not be able to see.
 Be aware of other drivers around you.

 Avoid Nasty Falls